-- build partnerships with local families and service providers, - identify issues and research questions and review the evidence of treatments and therapies, and then - design research studies to address these questions.
+- build partnerships with local families and service providers; - identify issues and research questions and review the evidence of treatments and therapies, and then - design research studies to address these questions.

 For major research projects we need to apply for additional funding, for example to the National Institute of Health Research (NIHR) which is the government organisation that funds health related research in the UK.
-We also welcome other sources of funding.
-If a project is funded, our team numbers can increase for the duration of the funding.
+We have also benefitted from The National Lottery Community Fund for the delivery of the Healthy Parent Carers online programme.